A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiment Details

-\textbf{Validation Datasets.} Table~\ref{tab:val_dataset} outlines the composition of the validation dataset.
-We extracted 50\% from each of the 57 MMLU validation sub-datasets, totaling 1.5K instances, paired with Alpaca data selected using a step size of 751.
+\textbf{Validation Datasets.} Table~\ref{tab:val_dataset} outlines the composition of the validation datasets.
+For \textit{Validation Dataset 1}, we extracted 50\% from each of the 57 MMLU validation sub-datasets, totaling 1.5K instances, paired with Alpaca data selected using a step size of 751.
+This dataset is used with the 51K and 100K training sets.
+For larger training sets (200K, 300K, and 500K), \textit{Validation Dataset 2} was created by adding 400 instances from three Baize subsets, expanding the validation set to 4.0K.